 ✅ Easy to do breast compressions

-✅ Works for pumping with traditional flanges, nursing, wearable pumps, and milk catchers
+✅ Works with traditional pumps, wearables, nursing, and milk catchers

 Below is more on eight of the best hands-free pumping bras, and the pros and cons of each.

 Type: Corset-style, Adjustable Velcro Closure

 The Pump Strap is a corset-style pumping bra that’s made of neoprene, is stretchy and comfortable, and has an adjustable velcro closure.

 - It’s one-size-fits-most, so no need to worry about complicated sizing charts – and you can adjust the size as your body changes postpartum

 - Comes with an additional strap for around your neck that you can use for more support

 - It’s easy to use with pump parts that have a combined connector and breast shield (like the Spectra)

 - Opening the velcro can be a little loud, which can be an issue if you take it off when your baby is sleeping